rakibul-mahin/CHAT-WITH-CSV/README.md

 This is how the website would look like after inserting your api key and the file.
 ![After Information](./SCRSHOT/example.PNG)

-This is hot the website will show if you want plot a bar graph.
+This is how the website will show if you want plot a bar graph.
 ![Bar Graph](./SCRSHOT/barchart.PNG)

-This is hot the website will show if you want plot a line graph.
+This is how the website will show if you want plot a line graph.
 ![Line Graph](./SCRSHOT/linechart.PNG)

 ## END